-While exact coverage parameters vary widely by deployed technology, there is also the inverse correlation between link distance and quality to consider.
-Every radio theoretically can operate at full speed—until there is not enough link margin and it can no longer do so.
+While exact coverage parameters vary widely by deployed technology, there’s also the inverse correlation between link distance and quality to consider.
+Every radio theoretically can operate at full speed—until there’s not enough link margin and it can no longer do so.

-Frustratingly, the further from the access point, the more subscribers you can cover, but the less bandwidth you can deliver to them.
+Frustratingly, the further from the AP, the more subscribers you can cover, but the less bandwidth you can deliver to them.

 The greater distance you try to cover from an existing sector, the more disruptive impact an individual subscriber can have on your overall system efficiency.
 Engineering such a system requires tradeoffs.

-Let’s imagine that bucket filled with happy little subscribers, each with a bucket.
-When you launched, you set your minimum standards, trained your installers, and the first batch of installs works well.
-Everyone has a good signal and operates at high modulation and efficiency:
+Let’s imagine that bucket filled with happy little subscribers, each with their own bucket.
+When you launched, you set your minimum standards, trained your installers, and the first batch of installs worked well.
+Everyone had a good signal and operates at high modulation and efficiency:

-But let’s imagine that before too long you hire some new installers who haven’t had as much experience, or word of mouth is that Your Service is the one to have (not a bad problem to have!), or trees have grown up in the way, and you let your standards slip:
+But let’s imagine that before too long you hire some new installers who haven’t had as much experience.
+Or, word of mouth is that your service is the best one (not a bad problem to have!), or trees have grown up in the way, and you let your standards slip:

 Now, a minority of subscribers have low signal and consume more than the average airtime.
 You’ve run out of water.
 The picture is a bit misleading; in a truly shared medium like wireless, the shortfall is borne by everyone together.
 Guess what happens now—all the subscribers are unhappy, not just the ones with low signal.